-- Involve the Department in development of perspective plans
+- Involve the Department in making of capability development plans.

-- Evolve national policy on induction of indigenous defence systems to ensure security and self reliance.
+- Evolve national policy enabling indigenisation of defence systems to ensure Aatma Nirbharta

-- Share results of user trials and acceptance tests spontaneously and transparently
+- Share results of User trials and acceptance test spontaneously and transparently.

 C. Production Partners

-- Develop a long term strategic view of the technologies developed by the Department
+- Develop a long term strategic perspective of the technologies developed by the Department.

-- Hold financial stake in the developmental projects of interest
+- Financial stake in the developmental projects of interest.

-- Facilitate exchange of engineers/scientists between DRDO and industry to upgrade, manufacture & testing facilities.
+- Facilitate exchange of engineers/scientists between DRDO and industry.

 D. R&D Centres in Other Sectors

-- Act as technology incubation centres for the nascent technologies developed by the Department
+- 1. Act as incubation centres for the technologies by the Department.

 - Undertake incremental R&D work on technologies established by the Department.

-- Take up sponsored /contract research, grants-inaid projects in the areas of interest of the Department
+- Take up sponsored research, in the areas of interest of the Department.